JC Explores: Long Weekend in Anglesey

 So I totally forgot about this post.
 I took all the pictures, even mentioned it in my 10 happy things then nope, nothing.
 I was browsing through my drafts and I spotted it luckily!
 So a few weeks ago now, in May, Paul and I took a trip to Anglesey, in North Wales.
 If you’ve been a long time reader then you may remember that I went this time last year as well.
 But well, this time the weather was better and I lugged around my snazzy camera.
+I love coming here, I’ve even (jokingly) said that we need to get a campervan or something when we come to visit here since we come all the time.
+I even made Paul look up campervan insurance with a company like Staveley Head Insurance… maybe we might get one… but maybe not right now.

 On Saturday afternoon, we went for a really long walk around Red Wharf Bay.
 The bay is gorgeous and has an impressive tide, with essentially the entire bay emptying out then filling back up.
 You can even walk across if you have some good wellies and know the tide times.
 We walked around the outside, getting our feet covered in mud as it had turned quite boggy from all the recent rain – but we were so lucky with the weather with pretty beaming sunshine.
 We did attempt the crossing on the way back but got a bit worried by the slippery grounds and went around the outside just in case.
 We popped off at the pub on the way home.
 Pretty ideal afternoon!